-Young Justice is an animated television series based on DC Comics, created by Greg Weisman (Gargoyles, The Spectacular Spider-Man, W.I.T.C.H.) and Brandon Vietti (Batman: Under the Red Hood, Superman: Doomsday, The Batman), produced by DC Entertainment and Warner Bros.
-Animation, and first broadcast on Cartoon Network, then on DC Universe and HBO Max (after the former's merge into the latter).
+Young Justice is an animated television series based on DC Comics, created by Greg Weisman and Brandon Vietti, produced by DC Entertainment and Warner Bros.
+Animation.
+It was broadcast on Cartoon Network, then on DC Universe and HBO Max (after the former's merge into the latter).

-A group of teenaged superhero sidekicks — Robin, Aqualad, Kid Flash, and Speedy are invited by their mentors to become full members of the Justice League.
-Dissatisfied with simply having access to the League case files and still being treated as sidekicks, they strike out on their own unauthorized mission.
-Recognizing that their talented but inexperienced partners need guidance, the League lets them operate as a covert strike team directed by specific members of the team.
-They are joined by Superboy and Miss Martian, and later on Artemis, Zatanna, and Rocket.
+The show begins when a group of teenaged superhero sidekicks — Robin, Aqualad, Kid Flash, and Speedy strike out on their own unauthorized mission.
+Recognizing that their talented but inexperienced partners need guidance, the Justice League lets them operate as a covert strike team directed by specific members of the team.
+They are eventually joined by Superboy and Miss Martian, and later on Artemis, Zatanna, and Rocket.
 Over the course of the first season, which ran from January 2011 to April 2012, the team battles the minions of a cabal of supervillains known as "The Light".

 Despite sharing the title, it is not a direct adaptation of the comic book series of the same name, and the show's story arc is original.
 However, it does draw material from Young Justice, Teen Titans and other DC Comics series.
 (Peter David, chief writer of the Young Justice comic, is also one of the show's writers.)
 Instead, Young Justice is set in a "young DCU", with an overarching Myth Arc that emerges in the second season and comes into its own later on.
 Though the Team's missions are the main focus, their personal lives at home and school are explored as well.
-The exploits of the Justice League itself is also given focus, and the series makes use of many, ''many'' characters from the wider DC Universe as the supporting cast, including characters which had never previously been animated.
+The exploits of the Justice League itself is also given focus, and the series makes use of the many characters from the wider DC Universe as the supporting cast, including characters which had never previously been animated.

 The franchise consists of the cartoon series, a tie-in comic series (also called Young Justice), and a video game called Young Justice: Legacy, which came out late 2013 for the 3DS, PS3, the Xbox 360, and the PC and details the events between the first and second seasons.